 DKNG EQUITY ALERT: ROSEN, LEADING INVESTOR COUNSEL, Encourages DraftKings Inc. Investors to Secure Counsel Before Important Deadline – DKNG

-/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of non-fungible tokens ("NFTs") of DraftKings Inc. (NASDAQ: DKNG) between August 11, 2021 and March 9, 2023, inclusive (the “Class Period”).
+NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of non-fungible tokens ("NFTs") of DraftKings Inc. DKNG between August 11, 2021 and March 9, 2023, inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 8, 2023.

 SO WHAT: If you purchased DraftKings NFTs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.